EpicOrange/riichi_advanced/documentation/american.md

   - Some way for players to specify a year before drawing a Card;
   - Some way to indicate that jokers MAY NOT be used in a given grouping; and
   - Some way to indicate that flowers MAY be used as jokers in a given grouping.
-- Implement Sextets.
-To be done when we implement a Card that has a Sextet.
 - Implement score and exposed/concealed info for each hand in "Show Nearest Hands".

 ---